Mu2e/Offline/DQMHelpers/README.md

-      liveName    : "h1_channelsLastEwt"     # name for the live window copy publish     : true                     # hand its copies to the consumer group       : ""                       # collect them under one label }
+      liveName    : "h1_channelsLastEwt"     # name for the live window copy publish     : true                     # hand its copies to the consumer group       : ""                       # collect them under one label
+      archiveGroup: ""                       # label for the _prevN / per-subrun archives
+    }

     { match   : "dtOutOfRangePerFeb"